 Other Potential Play (and Destruction) Issues

-Don’t forget, your dog will happily play, chew, and perhaps even swallow plenty of things that aren’t dog toys!
+Don’t forget, many dogs will happily play, chew, and perhaps even swallow plenty of things that aren’t dog toys.
 Some of the worst stories from people I know involve stolen goods.
-These tales of woe include one poor pup who ate part of the bedding in her kennel, one who swallowed part of a phone charger, and another who swallowed a large stick.
+These tales of woe include a pup who ate part of the bedding in her kennel, one who swallowed part of a phone charger, and another who swallowed a large stick.
 All pulled through, thankfully, but needed serious medical care.
-Around our place, we try to keep temping objects out of reach (not always easy with big dogs) or stored away when not in use, such as our cat’s toys.
-They’re far too tempting to leave out.
+Around our place, we try to keep temping items out of reach (not always easy with big dogs) or stored away when not in use, like our cat’s toys.

 Tails and Tales

-We’ve been fortunate to date with our boys, but that’s not to say we haven’t had our moments, even being careful.
-More than a few socks have been stolen from the laundry as per the incriminating evidence above, which was somehow stolen from the top of the clothes drying rack!
-Many years ago, the discovery of a few scraps of wool jumper and no sign of the rest required a serious call to hubby to determine whether (then young) Oli had eaten the rest of my sweater (and needed rush emergency care) or if he had earlier found the ripped up jumper and hidden the evidence from me (and Oli would have company in the doghouse).
+We’ve been fortunate to date with our boys, but that’s not to say we haven’t had our moments, even when being careful.
+More than a few socks have been stolen from the laundry and ripped, like the incriminating evidence above.
+Puppy Humphrey somehow managed to steal that from the top of the drying rack!
+Many years ago, discovering a few scraps of lovely new wool jumper with no sign of the rest required a serious call to hubby to determine whether young Oli had eaten my sweater (and needed rush emergency care) or if hubby had earlier found the ripped jumper and hidden the evidence (and Oli would have company in the doghouse).
 Fortunately for Oli, it was the latter!

 Although the boys aren’t interested in eating non-food items like toys, clothing, or bedding (thank goodness), there are sometimes other temptations.
-As a young puppy, Humphrey stole a packet of prescription medication from high on the kitchen counter, where it should have been out of reach, requiring an emergency trip to the vet for induced vomiting.
-More than a few cupcake, muffin, and burger wrappers littered along the sidewalks by careless folks have been nabbed as well.
+As a young puppy, Humphrey stole a packet of prescription medication from high on the kitchen counter, where it should have been out of reach, requiring an emergency trip to the vet.
+Cupcake papers and wrappers littered along sidewalks by careless folks have been nabbed as well.
 And, as the grand finale in our everyday object tales, nasty nibbled grass has been responsible for some of the worst vomits and poops.
 I think I’ll leave you with that thought.
 Yuck!
 No matter where or what, take care and we hope you all stay safe and well, furfriends.